syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Getting-Started.md

 {% endhighlight %}

-## Create a Simple SfNumericTextBox
+## Create a simple SfNumericTextBox

-The SfNumericTextBox control is configured entirely in C# code or by using XAML markup.
-The following steps explain on how to create a SfNumericTextBox and configure its elements,
+The [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) control is configured entirely in C# code or by using XAML markup.

+The following steps explain on how to create a [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) and configure its elements,

 * Adding namespace for the added assemblies.